riya-17/Blog/_posts/2020-9-28-Pbench - one ring to rule them all.md

 <h5>The Framework allows user to:</h5>

-- Collect data from one or more than one systems </br>
+- Collect data from one or more than one systems <br>
-- Indexes and verifies it </br>
+- Indexes and verifies it <br>
-- Helps to visually analyse it </br>
+- Helps to visually analyse it <br>

 <h3>Motivation</h3>
 The thought to improve our ability to collect and visualize performance analysis data and automate our workloads.
 The key was creating a tool which would be convenient, user-friendly, and powerful.
 In performance work, you may need to use quite a lot of tools to understand the problem, as well as run workloads with many permutations.
 Pbench sought to make this much more accessible by providing common commands to use these tools and benchmarks.
 Once the user knew a couple of simple commands for pbench, they could run dozens of tools and workloads.